Kamalpreet07/Daily-Report/README.md

 11. whatis: The whatis command displays the header line from the manual section.
 12. mv: Rename and Replace the files.

 ![Image](https://github.com/user-attachments/assets/1611daf1-2309-449e-9fe2-badd6ecf142b)

+Today we learn and enjoy these all commands.